A new polynomial criterion for periodic knots: Introduction

 \begin{corollary} Let $K$ be a $p^{n}$-periodic knot with an equivariant framing \(\varphi\).
 Suppose that $\mathcal{I}_{p^{n}}$ is the ideal in $\Z[q^{\pm1}]$ generated by monomials

 Then, for any \(m>1\), the following congruence is satisfied

 \end{corollary}

 Note that Theorem~\ref{thm:main-thm}, Corollary~\ref{cor:independence-of-framings} and Corollary~\ref{cor:JoThm} give an easily-applicable periodicity criterion provided that we can identify candidates for equivariant framings.
 This characterization is given in Lemma~\ref{lem:admissible-framings}.
-Consequently, Theorem~\ref{thm:main-thm}, Corollary~\ref{cor:independence-of-framings} or Corollary~\ref{cor:JoThm} coupled with Lemma~\ref{lem:admissible-framings} can be applied to verify rule out periodicity in some cases.
+Consequently, Theorem~\ref{thm:main-thm}, Corollary~\ref{cor:independence-of-framings} or Corollary~\ref{cor:JoThm} coupled with Lemma~\ref{lem:admissible-framings} can be applied to rule out the possible periods in some cases.
 In particular, these criteria can be applied to prove that the knots~\(12n749\) and~\(15n124640\) are not \(7\)-periodic.
-These examples are interesting because many previously known criteria, including the criterion using the Khovanov homology~\cite{BP}, were ineffective in these two cases.
+These examples are interesting because many previously known criteria, including the criterion using the Khovanov homology~\cite{BP}, were ineffective in these cases.
 For details refer to Section~\ref{sec:comp-with-other}.

 Many periodicity criteria are ineffective for small periods, see~\cite[Lemma 4.5]{Prz}.
-Unfortunately, a similar thing happens with Corollary~\ref{cor:JoThm}.
-To be more precise, this criterion is ineffective for periods \(2\) and \(3\).
+Unfortunately, Corollary~\ref{cor:JoThm} has also some limitations.
+To be more precise, the criterion is ineffective for periods \(2\) and \(3\).
 These limitations are discussed in detail in Section~\ref{sec:limitations}.

 The paper is organized as follows.
-In Section~\ref{sec:periodic-cables}, we discuss the properties of cables of periodic links.
-Section~\ref{sec:proofs-main-theorem} is devoted to the proof of Theorem~\ref{thm:main-thm}.
+In Section~\ref{sec:periodic-cables}, we discuss properties of cables of periodic links and prove Theorem~\ref{thm:main-thm}.
 In Section~\ref{sec:comp-with-other} we verify that the knots~\(12n749\) and~\(15n124640\) are not \(7\)-periodic.
 In Section~\ref{sec:limitations} we discuss limitations of our periodicity criteria.
 Appendix~\ref{sec:code} contains the Sage source code that we used for computations in Section~\ref{sec:comp-with-other}.